Stocks edge higher as investors weigh growth, inflation - WTMJ

-A variety of companies that rely on direct consumer spending made solid gains.
-Dick’s Sporting Goods jumped 16.7% after reporting a surge in first-quarter sales and solid earnings as team sports returned.
-Urban Outfitters rose 14.5% and Abercrombie & Fitch rose 14.8% on similarly strong financial results.
-Those companies, along with hotels and cruise lines, are poised for growth as more people get back to some semblance of normal with vaccinations increasing and the pandemic seemingly receding.
+A variety of companies that rely on consumer spending made solid gains.
+Dick’s Sporting Goods jumped 14.9% after reporting a surge in first-quarter sales and solid earnings as team sports returned.
+Urban Outfitters rose 8.6% and Abercrombie & Fitch rose 8.4% on similarly strong financial results.
+Retailers, hotels and cruise lines are poised for growth as more people get back to some semblance of normal with vaccinations increasing and the pandemic seemingly receding.

-Gains from retailers and communications companies were kept in check by lagging technology and healthcare company stocks.
+Gains for the S&P 500 were kept in check by lagging technology and healthcare company stocks.

 Markets have been bumpy over the last few days as investors move past a stellar corporate earnings season and await additional clues on economic growth.